SarahTech-alt/full-stack-treats/README.md

 ![start](images/start.png)

-It seems to be missing the data you just created.
+It seems to be missing the data you just added to your database.

 ## TODO